PCC is located on the second floor of MUSC, Room 221.

 The 2STLGBQIA+ community is diverse, so while it’s nice to hang out and get support from other people in the space, sometimes you want to get to know other people who have similar lived experience within the community.
-Community engagement groups are groups offered by the PCC which run on a weekly basis and are closed to the identity they cater to.
+Community groups are groups offered by the PCC which run on a weekly basis and are closed to the identity to which they cater.

 PCC is excited to offer the following groups as options for the McMaster 2STLGBQIA+ community:

-- Asexual & Aromantic Group – A group closed to asexual and/or aromantic folks.
+Asexual & Aromantic Group – A closed group for asexual and/or aromantic folks

-- Newcomers 2STLGBQIA+ Group – A group for first year 2STLGBQIA+ students at McMaster who are new to the PCC.
+International Students 2STLGBQIA+ Group – A closed group for 2STLGBQIA+ international students at McMaster

-- Men Loving Men – A group closed to men who are also attracted to men.
+Women Loving Women (WLW) Group – A closed group for women who are also attracted to women

-- Women Loving Women – A group closed to women who are also attracted to women.
+Men Loving Men (MLM) Group – A closed group for men who are also attracted to men

 If there is a community group you would like to see run by the PCC, or if you have any concerns please feel free to email us at email@example.com or message us on Facebook or Instagram!